A vegetable garden trellis can literally be built in a couple of hours; all you need is access to bamboo and a pair of heavy-duty shears.

 Once the beans are well established, we'll use worm wee to supplement the feed for our plants; for young, sensitive seedlings it must be well diluted.

-If you've never considered the wonder of worm farms, then it's time to go the next step into organic gardening.
+If you have never considered the wonder of worm farms, then it is time to go the next step into organic gardening.
 They will clean up all your kitchen waste, and a whole lot more and turn it in weeks into beautiful compost for your veggies.

-You could use this just as easily for tomatoes, vines such as butternut or gem squash and a host of other tall vegetables.
+You could use this just as easily for tomatoes, vines such as gem squash or a host of other tall vegetables.

-I would leave this garden trellis in place for two or perhaps three years, and then discard it and start anew in a new location.
+I would leave this garden trellis in place for two or perhaps three years, and then discard it and start anew in a another location.

-I'm a retired chiropractor; the closer you get to seventy, the more passionate you get about enjoying a long and full life.
-One small but important discipline for the garden is two or three minutes of lower back exercises every morning before getting out of bed.
-Otherwise you'll be consulting a chiropractor before long!
-Take my word for it; it makes more sense to do the exercises.
+I am a retired DC; the closer you get to seventy, the more passionate you get about enjoying a long and full-life.
+One small but important discipline for the gardener is two or three minutes of lower back exercises done every morning before getting out of bed.

-Even so, I still need an adjustment every month or two; with the best will in the world, with heavy turning of the compost pile, or sleeping upright in a plane, most of us need regular chiropractic.
-Aim for at least half a dozen treatments every year, but more if you've had serious injuries to your spine obviously.
+Even so, I still also need an adjustment every month or two; with the best will in the world, with heavy turning of the compost pile, or sleeping upright in a plane, most of us need regular spinal care.
+Aim for at least half a dozen treatments every year, but more if you have had serious injuries to your neck or back obviously.

-I once needed 18 treatments in a month when I injured my lower back lifting a heavy patient.
+I once needed 18 treatments in a month when I injured my lower back lifting a heavy patient, but that was the exception that proves the rule.
 Follow this slipped disc diary for more about that.

-But if it seems like you will need to mortgage your house to pay for all that treatment, then move on to another chiropractor; greed I confess has invaded our profession too.
+But if it seems like you will need to mortgage your house to pay for all the treatment recommended, then move on to another DC; greed I confess has invaded our profession too.